- rustle: make a sound like the one that leaves or sheets of paper make when they move.

 He could hear the river gurgling down in the forest.

-We thank Alicia Mansilla (from Buenos Aires, Argentina) and Francis Dixon-Clarke (from Sao Paulo, Brazil) for their contribution.
+We thank Alicia Mansilla (from Buenos Aires, Argentina), Francis Dixon-Clarke (from Sao Paulo, Brazil) and Natalia Nicola (from Mar del Plata, Argentina) for their contribution.

 ¿Conoces más?
 Envía tu colaboración